chilcano/mtls-apps-examples/1-greeting-java/README.md

         -ext ExtendedKeyUsage=serverAuth,clientAuth
 ```

-> The above command will not add the `SubjectAlternativeName` attribute to the client certificate (`-ext SubjectAlternativeName:c=DNS:<client-fqdn>,IP:<client-ip-address>`) because the client (curl or browser) will be executed in the same host where the REST service is running.
-But if you want to execute the client (curl or browser) from different host, you could set a `SubjectAlternativeName` attribute with a `fqdn`, `hostname` or `IP address` what the REST service (server) can resolve and validate without issues.
-> You can simulate this behaviour when running the client and server in the same host, only you have to add as client's hostname and server's hostname to the `/etc/hosts` file.

-Once the `client_identity.p12` (private key and public key certificate) has been generated, we must tell the server about which root and intermediate certificates to trust.
-This is done creating a `truststore` containing all those trusted certificates.
-We can get the client certificate extracting it from previously generated `client_identity.p12`.
+The only difference between the client's keytool command and server's one is that the server's one has `-ext SubjectAlternativeName:c=DNS:localhost,IP:127.0.0.1`.
+The `SubjectAlternativeName` attribute containing a `fqdn`, `hostname` or `IP address` is no required if the one that has the certificate is running as client.

 #### 2. Extract the client certificate from `client_identity.p12`.

 The `client_identity.p12` file containts the key-pair (private and public key) and the public key certificate.
-We need run the below command to get only the publick key certificate.
+We need run the next command to get only the client certificate.
 ```sh
 keytool -v \
         -exportcert \